- Computers & Software

 Once installed on a client computer, software is retained in non-volatile memory commonly known as disk drive.
 When the computer is powered up, however, the operating system and all running applications, are temporarily loaded onto primary and volatile memory known as random access memory (RAM).

-All running software kinds are retained in this memory for as long as they are used but will not be available once the computer is powered down.
+All running software kinds are retained in this memory for as long as they are in use but will not be available once the computer is powered down.

 In embedded systems, software is retained in volatile memory at all times, where it provides persistent low-level hardware control.